skupperproject/skupper-ansible/skupper/network/roles/skupper_option/README.md

 The following variables are just relevant to kubernetes platform:

-* kubeconfig: the kubeconfig file to use
+* skupper_option_kubeconfig: the kubeconfig file to use
-* context: the context in the kubeconfig file to use
+* skupper_option_context: the context in the kubeconfig file to use
-* namespace: the namespace to use
+* skupper_option_namespace: the namespace to use

 Dependencies
 ------------